 - Unexpectedly increase in temperature

-One important thing to note with respect to recalls – and certainly something that has changed since 1984 – more appliances and components are now being manufactured overseas.
+One important thing to note with respect to product recalls – and certainly something that has changed since 1984 – more appliances and components are now being manufactured overseas.
 Consumer Reports says that almost four of every five recalls involved products made outside of the U.S., with the majority coming from China.[v]
 And in the case of ranges, these malfunctions have the potential to cause extensive physical damage if any food or any combustible materials are left on the cooktop.

-One of the first things I check when investigating a kitchen fire is whether a recall has been issued for any appliance on the scene.
+One of the first things I check when investigating a kitchen fire is whether a product recall has been issued for any appliance on the scene.
 If not, and assuming no evidence of failures is discovered, I then have to consider user-related causes.

 Self-cleaning ignition scenarios often simply come down to people keeping combustible materials too close to, or even inside, the oven.
 The self-clean is a feature that works by raising the temperature to over 800 degrees Fahrenheit and incinerating any food inside to ash.
 Towels, cookbooks or oven mitts left inside the warming or storage drawer can ignite during the self-clean cycle.
 In the case of gas ranges, those items can even ignite during normal use.